dpage/pg_marvin/README.md

 ### Sentiment Analysis

-Sentiment analysis is used to gauge whether a text string is positive or negative.
+Sentiment analysis is used to gauge whether a text string is positive or negative or attreibute an emotion to it.
 The following functions can be used as shown in the examples to analyse a single or multiple strings.
-They return values indicating the sentiment in the form of a label (POSITIVE or NEGATIVE) and a score.
+They return values indicating the sentiment in the form of a label and a score.

 ```sql
 pg_marvin=# SELECT * FROM marvin.analyse_sentiment('I am very happy today');